embedr-finance/embedr-sui-contracts/README.md

 ### Running Tests

-Run tests for each module using the `make test` command.
-If you want to run tests for a specific module, you can use the `make test MODULE=<module_name>` command.
+Run tests for each package using the `make test` command.
+If you want to run tests for a specific package, you can use the `make test package=<package_name>` command.

 ### Deploying Contracts